rust-lang/blog.rust-lang.org/_posts/2016-05-05-cargo-pillars.md

 predictability**.
 One solution to this problem, common in the systems space, is vendoring dependencies&mdash;forking them directly into an application's repository&mdash;and then managing them manually.
-But this comes at a substantial per-project cost, since there's more to manage.
+But this comes at a substantial per-project cost, since there's more to manage and configure.
 It also comes at an ecosystem-wide cost, since the work involved cannot easily be shared between libraries; it has to be redone instead for each application that brings a set of libraries together.
-And making sure you can answer all of the questions above, all of the time, is hard work.
+And making sure you can answer all of the questions above, all of the time, is hard work indeed.

 Package managers for higher-level languages have shown that by turning dependency management over to a shared tool, you can have predictability, easy